She was crying five minutes ago. Now she's doing her makeup for millions.

 Alix Earle is an Enneagram Type 3 (The Achiever)

-Type 3s are chameleons.
-They read rooms, adapt their presentation, intuitively understand what will resonate.
-This isn't manipulation—it's survival instinct translated into social intelligence.
+Type 3s read rooms.
+They adapt.
+They intuitively understand what will resonate.
+This isn't manipulation.
+It's a survival instinct that becomes social intelligence.

 What makes Alix interesting is her 7 wing.
-This adds spontaneity, humor, and "I'm just here for a good time" energy that softens the achievement drive.
-She doesn't present as a ruthless climber.
+This adds spontaneity, humor, and "I'm just here for a good time" energy that softens the drive.
+She doesn't come across as a ruthless climber.
 She presents as your fun friend who happens to be wildly successful.

-Classic Type 3s tell you about their accomplishments.
-Alix shows you her acne, her hangover, her crying face—and walks away with more followers and brand deals than the polished competitors.
-That's 3w7 genius.
+Most achievers tell you about their accomplishments.
+Alix shows you her acne, her hangover, her crying face.
+She walks away with more followers and brand deals than her polished competitors.
+She figured out what few people in her position ever do: the realness is the advantage.

 Why Type 3 and Not Type 7 or Type 2?

-Fair question.
-Watch Alix party and you might see Type 7—the Enthusiast, fun-seeking, spontaneous, avoiding pain through pleasure.
-Watch her connect with fans and you might see Type 2—the Helper, wanting to be loved, people-pleasing.
+Watch Alix party and you might see Type 7: fun-seeking, spontaneous, avoiding pain through pleasure.
+Watch her connect with fans and you might see Type 2: wanting to be loved, people-pleasing.

 But look closer.

 Type 7s chase experiences to avoid uncomfortable emotions.
-Alix doesn't avoid her uncomfortable emotions—she posts about them.
+Alix doesn't avoid hers.
+She posts about them.
 The hangover content isn't escapism; it's documentation.
 Type 7s move away from pain.
 Alix sits in her bathroom, mascara running, and talks through it.

 Type 2s measure worth through being needed by specific people.
-Alix measures worth through achievement and recognition from everyone.
+Alix measures worth through recognition from everyone.
 She created a scholarship.
 She celebrates making lists.
 She tracks metrics.
 Type 2s give to bond; Alix gives to build.
-There's a difference.

 The giveaway is what drives her.
-Not fun (7) or connection (2)—success.
-And not just any success: visible, recognized, validated success.
-That's the Type 3 core.
+Not fun (7) or connection (2).
+Success.
+Visible, recognized, validated success.

 Alix Earle's first experience with media attention wasn't the viral TikTok kind.